 Cancun is located on the Caribbean Sea on the eastern side of Mexico’s Yucatan Peninsula.
 It’s in the state of Quintana Roo and is closer to Belize and Guatemala than the United States.
 Because it has been a popular destination for American vacationers for so long there are many flights into Cancun (CUN) every day from the east and southern USA.
 Search FLIGHTS to Cancun here!

 Cancun is a shorter trip for those traveling from Texas or anywhere on the East Coast of the USA than for those of us traveling from the West Coast.
 You can get direct flights from New York, Philadelphia, the Washington DC area, Texas, and several Florida airports.
+Easy to get to and so many things to do in Cancun!

 You can also visit Cancun as a port of call if you are doing a Caribbean cruise.
 I actually first visited Cancun while sealing on Royal Caribbean’s Oasis of the Seas.